 - Rinse the perborate bleach thoroughly with water and wash in the laundry again.

 Grass stains are among the most common stains to get on your carpeting or clothing during the summer but following these tips will help you effectively remove grass stains.
 If you encounter a grass stain in your carpet that you cannot remove yourself, contact ServiceMaster DAK for professional carpet cleaning services.
-We provide carpet cleaning and stain removal services using the best equipment and cleaning products in the industry to homes in Buffalo Grove, Northbrook, and the surrounding communities of the North Shore and Northwest Chicago suburbs.
+We provide carpet cleaning and stain removal services using the best equipment and cleaning products in the industry to homes in Barrington, Wheeling, Highland Park, Lake Forest, Buffalo Grove, IL and the surrounding communities of the Northwest Chicago suburbs.